Your Discovery Data Belongs to Your Firm. Make Sure Your Platform Agrees.

 A consultant who knows their data is portable has negotiating strength at every renewal.
 They're choosing to stay because the platform earns it, not because leaving would cost them two years of work history.

-As I put it when we shipped this feature: "A data dump allows consultants to integrate data into their own formats and branding."
+As I put it when we shipped this feature: "A data dump allows consulting firms to integrate data into their own formats and branding."
 That's the business outcome.
-Your data, your formats, your brand.
+Your firm's data, your firm's formats, your firm's brand.
 The platform is the engine, not the cage.

 What This Means for Your Prospects